randerson415/Cybersecurity-Bootcamp/README.md

 | Web-2      | No                  | 10.0.0.4             |
 | Elk-Server | No                  | 10.0.0.4             |

-### Elk Configuration
+### ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because Ansible will ensure that provisioning scripts run identically everywhere and that automated configurations will do exactly the same thing every time they run, eliminating as much variability between configurations as possible.

-- What is the main advantage of automating configuration with Ansible?
-The main advantage of automating configuration with Ansible is that it will ensure that provisioning scripts run identically everywhere and that automated configurations will do exactly the same thing every time they run, eliminating as much variability between configurations as possible.
+The ELK configuration Ansible playbook implements the following tasks:

-The playbook implements the following tasks:
+- Configures the ELK VM to use more memory
-- Configure the ELK VM to use more memory
+- Installs docker.io, python3-pip, docker
-- Install docker.io, python3-pip, docker
+- Downloads the ELK container
-- Download the ELK container
+- Configures the ELK container with port mappings
-- Configure the ELK container with port mappings
+- Starts the ELK container and enables the docker service on boot

-- Start the ELK container and enable the docker service on boot The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 -![docker ps](Images/docker_ps.png)

 ### Target Machines & Beats

-This ELK server is configured to monitor the following machines:
+The ELK-Server is configured to monitor the following machines:
 - Web-1: 10.0.0.5
 - Web-2: 10.0.0.6